 (Just a heads up, WeAreTeachers may collect a share of sales from the links on this page.
 We only recommend items our team loves!)

-I imagine that wearing this dress as an adult prom chaperone would feel like a real Cinderella moment.
-It’s ruffles, powder blue, sparkly shoes, and glitzy earrings.
-This look can be achieved without the fairy godmother.
-Only in this fairy tale, all you want is to be home before midnight.
+I imagine that wearing this dress as an adult chaperone of prom would feel like a real Cinderella moment.
+It’s ruffles, powder pink, sparkly shoes, and glitzy earrings.
+This look can be achieved without the fairy godmother, and in this fairy tale, all you want is to be home before midnight.

 2. Little Black Dress